harryaskham/scrabrudo/README.md

-# scrabrudo
+# Scrabrudo
 A letter-based variant on a game of dice estimation written in Rust.

 ![play example](example.jpeg)
-*An example game of Scrabrudo
+*An example AI-vs-AI game of Scrabrudo

 More generally, this repository provides a general framework for defining games of the following format: